State Treasurer Milligan found not liable in wrongful termination and defamation lawsuit

 , originally filed in Circuit Court the following May, he alleged that Harris made "slanderous and defamatory remarks," including spreading false statements about Singer's mental health to Milligan, co-workers, and the press.
 Singer also alleged that Harris had made derogatory remarks "in a disgusting manner" related to Singer's wife, who had died of cancer.
 Here are some FOI'd examples

 of the bad vibes between Singer and Harris.
 Milligan was added to the suit for refusing a name-clearing hearing for Singer.
-The case moved to the U.S. District Court in Little Rock when an Americans with Disabilities Act claim and other federal complaints were added.
+The case moved to the U.S. District Court in Little Rock when an Americans with Disabilities Act claim and other federal complaints were added (Singer alleged that Milligan violated federal disability law by firing him based upon Harris's claims about his mental health).

 After the verdict, Milligan released the following statement to KATV: